 Tip #5: Be Conversational

-Remember that Facebook was exclusively a social network before it became a place for business pages.
+Remember that Facebook was exclusively a social network before it became a place for businesses to connect with customers.
 With that in mind, when people are on Facebook, they expect to find socially engaging content, conversations, and topics they can relate to.
 Remember this as you focus on how to write good Facebook posts.

 Don’t be afraid to ask questions as status updates.
 Make sure you respond to comments, questions, and concerns.
 Even if they are negative, it’s important that you show your Facebook followers that you’re listening and that you care.

 Facebook is meant to connect you to your prospects and clients, and ultimately help to brand your business as a relatable, trustworthy entity that people seek out when they need your services.

 Tip #6: Listen To Your Audience

 Sometimes listening to your audience means listening for clues they might not be saying.
 If your posts aren’t getting seen by a lot of people, try posting different times of the day.
 If they don’t have a lot of engagement, try different content.
 They’re sending you lots of feedback both directly and indirectly.
-Pay attention to these results and it will significantly help the success of your page posts.
+Pay attention to these results and it will significantly help the success of your posts.